cravetzm/wur-osu-apples23/README.md

 ### Apple Messages
 Custom services that accompany this package can be found in the apple_msgs package.
 I will make this available soon and link to the repository here.

+### Tree Sensorization

+To log data about branch dynamics, follow the steps in https://github.com/markfrosty/Tree-Sensorization/tree/main.
+Your host computer should be able to view the topics published in Docker, but you should confirm by running ``` ros2 topic list ``` in a native terminal.

 ## Current Issues